Meteorologist Brad Nitz

-Guiding viewers through North Georgia's flooding, tornado and hail outbreaks in recent years rank as career highlights, along with covering hurricanes Katrina and Rita nationwide for MSNBC during the historic hurricane season of 2005.
+Guiding viewers through North Georgia's tornado outbreaks, snow and ice storms, and flooding in recent years rank as career highlights, along with covering hurricanes Katrina and Rita nationwide for NBC News during the historic hurricane season of 2005.

 Brad graduated from Florida State University with a degree in Meteorology.
 He holds the Certified Broadcast Meteorologist (CBM) designation from the American Meteorological Society.
 The CBM is the highest certification a broadcast meteorologist can obtain and replaces the old AMS seal of approval.
 Click here for more information.